thehunmonkgroup/raspberry-paper-to-cot-pipeline/lwe/config/profiles/default/templates/raspberry-cot-refine.md

   system_message: "You adhere precisely to the provided instructions for the given task, you output only the final XML according to the provided template and template instructions"
 ---

+## PURPOSE

+This task is part of a pipeline that transforms academic papers into high-quality Chain of Thought (CoT) training data for AI models.
+Refinement of the extracted chains of thought based on expert critique ensures the training data demonstrates clear, precise reasoning while maintaining complete fidelity to the source material.

 ## TASK

 You will be provided the following: